-The Trustees have agreed that, for the time being, cash flow requirements will be met in the first instance by making use of the maximum allowance from LGIM’s Notional Dividend Income Payment (‘NDIP’) facility, which enables investors to draw a regular income from the LGIM funds at the mid-market price.
+The Trustees have agreed that the cash flow requirements will be met in the first instance by making use of the maximum allowance from LGIM’s Notional Income Service (‘NIS’) facility, which enables investors to draw a regular income from the LGIM funds at the mid-market price.

-Cash flow requirements over and above the maximum NDIP allowance will be taken in equal amounts from the bond portfolio and the cash portfolio.
-Any cash flows for investment or disinvestment will be used by the Scheme’s Investment Manager to rebalance the actual allocation within the bond portfolio towards the strategic asset allocation for the bond portfolio shown in the Appendix.
-The allocation between the bond portfolio and the cash portfolio will not be rebalanced.
+Cashflow requirements will then be met by disinvesting from the LGIM Sterling Liquidity fund until this has been fully depleted.
+At this point disinvestments will be made in such a way as to move towards the bond portfolio benchmark as stated above.
+Any cash flows for investments or disinvestments will then be used by the Scheme’s Investment Manager to rebalance the actual allocation within the bond portfolio towards the strategic asset allocation shown in the Appendix.

-The Trustees will monitor the Scheme’s actual asset allocation at least quarterly and will decide on a course of action.
+The Trustees will monitor the Scheme’s actual asset allocation annually and have the option of changing this cashflow management policy in the short or long term.
 This may involve redirecting cash flows, a switch of assets, or taking no action.
 The Trustees will take into account advice from the Investment Consultant prior to making any decision.

 The Trustees expect the return on assets to be consistent with the investment objectives and investment strategy outlined above.